DataDog/integrations-core/containerd/README.md

 If you are using the Agent in a container, setting the `DD_CRI_SOCKET_PATH` environment variable to the Containerd socket automatically enables the Containerd integration with the default configuration.

-For example, to install the integration on Kubernetes, edit your DaemonSet to mount the Containerd socket from the host node to the Agent container and set the `DD_CRI_SOCKET_PATH` env var to the DaemonSet mount path:
+For example, to install the integration on Kubernetes, edit your DaemonSet to mount the Containerd socket from the host node to the Agent container and set the `DD_CRI_SOCKET_PATH` environment variable to the DaemonSet mount path:

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Linux container" xxx -->